-Let’s be honest, you’re not going to get a big nutritional boost from drinking beer, but you’ll probably still drink it anyway.
-UnityPoint Health dietitian, Tricia Leininger, says that’s OK.
+Let’s be honest, you won't get a big nutritional boost from drinking beer, but you may still want to enjoy one occasionally anyway.
+Tricia Leininger, UnityPoint Health, says that’s OK.
 However, she wants to arm you with a few tips, so you make better decisions when ordering from the bartender.

 Calories in Beer